harytha6/Raspberry-Pi-as-AP-for-5G-Core/README.md

 ### Executing program

+* Waveshare is already installed on the Pi
-* How to run the program
+* sudo minicom -D /dev/ttyUSB2 to run AT commands
+* cd Goonline
+* make
+* sudo ./simcom-cm
+* Step
+* Step
-* Step-by-step bullets
+* Step

 ```
 code blocks for commands
 ```